-Dorn boasts R38 insulation at the ceiling level.
-Our insulation provides air seal protection on all windows, exterior doors, and top plate penetrations.
+Dorn boasts the use of open cell foam insulation.
+Our insulation provides air seal protection on all windows, exterior doors, and top plate penetrations, better than the often used blown cellulose insulation.
 When it comes to your insulation, we have thought of everything.

 You don’t have to take our word for it… every Dorn Homes goes through a rigorous 3rd party inspection and certification process.

 Dorn Homes is focused on protecting the environment.
 Your new home will include water conserving toilets, faucets, and shower heads.